Corona Lodge: History

+Laws and Customs and Ethics of Judaism.

+As this community dispersed the building was used no longer as a place of religion.

 In 1985, the decision was made that it should be sold and although rights were held for the development of a twenty-storey block of flats, it was proposed to convert the lodge to office accommodation.

 Design

 The original building comprised a two-storey structure facing onto O’Reilly Road and the single storey lodge was behind this.
 At some stage the single storey building was razed by fire.

 The building is constructed in brown brick with a projecting curved bay to the entrance.
 The ground floor is in brown brick, whilst the first floor has brown brick surrounds to the windows only with white render between.
 Stained glass and decorative grilles adorn the windows.
 Black and white tiles provide an elegant floor to the entrance hall.
 Other significant features include pressed ceilings, barrel vault skylight and double volume board room.

 The adaptation of the building for office use was undertaken by architects Montgomerie Oldfield Kirby Denn Brobbelaar.
 The architects of the project received an ISAA award of merit for their design solution, which included sensitive conversion and a sympathetic three storey extension to the rear.
 The interior is a total of 976 square metres.